ONSdigital/tredegar/src/main/resources/bulletins/Integrated Household Survey April 2011 to March 2012- Experimental Statistics.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Cultural Identity
 Level 3: Sexuality
 Summary: Findings on health, smoking, sexual identity and other social topics compiled from the UK Integrated Household Survey (IHS) between April 2011 to March 2012.
-Headline 1: 1.5 per cent of adults in the UK identified themselves as Gay, Lesbian or Bisexual.
+Headline 1: 1.5% of adults in the UK identified themselves as Gay, Lesbian or Bisexual.
-Headline 2: 2.7 per cent of 16 to 24 year olds in the UK identified themselves as Gay, Lesbian or Bisexual compared with 0.4 per cent of 65 year olds and over.
+Headline 2: 2.7%t of 16 to 24 year olds in the UK identified themselves as Gay, Lesbian or Bisexual compared with 0.4% of 65 year olds and over.
-Headline 3: Across the UK, 78 per cent of men and 75 per cent of women reported that they perceived themselves to be ‘in good health’.
+Headline 3: Across the UK, 78% of men and 75% of women reported that they perceived themselves to be ‘in good health’.
 Contact name: Dean Fletcher
 Contact email: census.customerservices@ons.gsi.gov.uk
 Next edition: 03 October 2013